conema/starter-hugo-academic/content/authors/admin/_index.md

 superuser: false

 # Role/position/tagline
 role: Ph.D.
-Student in Probability
+Student in Probability s

 # Organizations/Affiliations to show in About widget
 organizations: